Emmanuelle Guyon, the mirror of your emotions

 prehistoric painting

-The Rupestre necklace features a hunting scene from prehistoric times, originating from Barranc de la Valltorta in the Valencian region of Spain.
-This painting, dating back to 10,000 BC during the Epipaleolithic period, was discovered in the Cave of the Horses (dels Cavalls).
-It evokes the artistry of these early humans and the effort they had to exert in their search for sustenance.
+The Rupestre Necklace depicts a typical hunting scene from the prehistoric era, inspired by the cave paintings of Barranc de la Valtorta in the Valencian region of Spain.
+This artwork, dating back to 10,000 BC, belongs to the Epipaleolithic period and was discovered in the Cave of the Horses (dels Cavalls).

 Rupestre necklace